kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

     ```

 ### Functions All The Way Down
 Functions are the building blocks of ClojureScript.
-To define a function, you even call a function `defn`.
+You even define your own functions using the built in `defn` function.

 ```
 user=> (defn myfunction [argument1] argment1)
 ```
 Here we've defined a function named `myfunction`.
 It takes one argument `argument1` and returns it.
-It's not a very useful function but it's a good example of syntax.
+It is not a very useful function but it is a good example of syntax.
 This is equivalent to the following Javascript:

 ```javascript
 function myfunction(argument1){